andrewchang98/Sprayer/README.md

 Firmware.py is the simple script which captures images and scans a single center line to check for the presence of "green" pixels.

 Green is currently measured in the code using three variables based on the RGB value of a pixel.

+FirmwareProcess.txt outlines the process for setting up CM3+ Modules.

+It is important to note that the dt-blob-cam1.dts file is essential to be added to the Raspberry Pi to interface with the Pi Camera.